-Fried foods are a great choice for kidney patients who have difficulty getting enough calories or gaining weight.
-One tablespoon of oil adds 135 calories!
-But if weight control is your issue you may want to limit how often you fry foods.
-Large amounts of fried foods are generally not recommended as part of a healthy diet for anyone, whether a person has chronic kidney disease (CKD) or not.
-When you have CKD or are on dialysis, be sure to talk with your dietitian about how much fried foods you can have so that you maintain a healthy weight but aren’t deprived of the foods you love.
+If weight control is an issue, you may want to limit how often you fry foods.
+Large amounts of fried foods are not recommended as part of a healthy diet for anyone, whether a person has chronic kidney disease (CKD) or not.
+When you have CKD or are on dialysis, be sure to talk with your dietitian about how much fried foods you can have so that you maintain a healthy weight but aren't deprived of the foods you love.

 There are four different methods you can use to fry foods:

 Sautéing is a quick way to prepare many kidney-friendly foods.
 Suggested items include lower potassium vegetables such as celery, garlic, mushrooms, onions, peppers, leached potatoes; firm fish, shrimp or scallops; boneless chicken breast or thighs or thin sliced turkey breast; and tender cuts or small, thin-cut pieces of red meat such as beef tenderloin, lamb, pork or veal.

 1. Pour 1-3 tablespoons of oil into a sauté; pan (about 1/8-inch deep).

 2. Place over high heat.
 When the pan is hot, add food.

 3. Move the pan to flip or toss the food a few times to ensure even, fast cooking.

 After sautéing meats, deglaze the pan by adding a liquid such as low sodium broth or wine to dissolve the flavor-packed particles of cooked food on the bottom of the pan.
 Use the deglazed liquid to make a sauce for the cooked meat.
 Sautéed foods are best when served immediately after the food is cooked.